Being Fearful and Boldly Gay in Sri Lanka

 As Jay and I ended our talk, I felt some sadness but also some anger that he was not stronger and resilient enough to avoid becoming a victim to his own homophobia.
 He seemed at real risk of succumbing to the powerful social forces pressing on him and living the tormented sham he loathed.
 The possibility of any slight happiness as a gay person seemed far too remote for him at this time.

-(3) A Brave New World: Equal Ground with Rosanna Flamer-Caldera and Companions on A Journey with Sherman deRose
+(3) A Brave New World: EQUAL GROUND with Rosanna Flamer-Caldera

-Equal Ground is a major player in the drive for equal rights in Sri Lanka.
-It was founded by Rosanna Flamer-Caldera (photo right) in 1998 and has been a driving force since then.
+EQUAL GROUND is the major player in the drive for equal rights in Sri Lanka.
+It was founded by Rosanna Flamer-Caldera (photo right) in 2004 and has been a driving force since then.
 It’s a non profit organization seeking human and political rights for the Lesbian, Gay, Bisexual, Transgender, Intersex and Questioning (LGBTIQ) community of Sri Lanka.
 See their impressive website for details about their involvements in the Sri Lankan society.

 Additionally EG offers the ‘Adare Pata’ (Colours of Love) health brochure to educate about safer-sex practices, HIV and STI prevention methods and information on where to access testing.
 Another publication is “Breast and Cervical Cancer – information for women who love women” that is also available at workshops on sexual health and reproductive rights.